6 best things to see and do in Buon Me Thuot

 Coffee, the black gold of Buon Me Thuot

 Vietnam's second largest natural lake, Lak Lake is a must-see nature stopover during your stay in Buon Me Thuot.
 Surrounded by beautiful wooded hills and sleeping volcanic mountains, Lak Lake is nestled in a beautiful natural setting, a true invitation to contemplation.
-A boat trip on the lake will allow you to meet the M’nong people who live on the shores in beautiful wooden stilts houses, to observe their traditional fishing techniques and to appreciate their elegant wooden canoes precious.
-You can visit or sleep in the former summer residence of Emperor Bao Dai overlooking the lake, which is now converted into a hotel.
+A boat trip on the lake will allow you to meet the M’nong people who live on the shores in beautiful wooden stilt houses, to observe their traditional fishing techniques and to appreciate their elegant wooden canoes.
+You can visit or sleep in the former summer residence of Emperor Bao Dai overlooking the lake, which has now been converted into a hotel.

 >> Read more: Lak Lake, a treasure of M'Nong in Dak Lak